STOCKS NEWS EUROPE-UK small caps close 0.3 pct higher

-The FTSE Small Cap index closes 0.3 percent higher, lagging much stronger gains by the FTSE 100 and FTSE 250 indexes, ahead 1 percent and 1.1 percent respectively.
+The FTSE Small Cap index closes 0.3 percent higher, lagging stronger gains by both the FTSE 100 and the FTSE 250 indexes, both ahead 0.7 percent.

-Anite advances 11.9 percent after the company, which provides testing systems for wireless firms, says half year revenue and profit came in ahead of its forecasts, and its expectations for the year have increased significantly.
+Capital & Regional advances 9.1 percent after the UK property fund manager posts a rise in first-half net asset value and pretax profit, and says it will focus on recycling capital into its UK and German businesses.

-RSM Tenon Group sheds 7.7 percent after saying trading for the year-to-date period was at the lower end of its expectations as flattened demand across its service lines coupled with a challenging economic backdrop hurt business activity prompting Brewin Dolphin to cut its rating to "hold".
+Numis Securities upgrades its full-year recurring pretax profit forecast for Capital & Regional to 16 million pounds from 14.6 million pounds, and repeats its "buy" rating and a price target of 55 pence on the stock.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net